dnce17/crochet_shop_site/README.md

-# <em>Crochet Shop Website</em> - Responsive Website
+# Responsive Crochet Shop Website

 ## Description
-This Flask-based project focuses on creating a shop website.
+This Flask-based project is a shop website.
 The options in the navigation bar are clickable and lead to other pages.
-I primarily made this project to further practice responsive web design (following [pkmn_md_site](https://github.com/dnce17/pkmn_md_site)) and Flask.
+I primarily made this project to further practice responsive web design and Flask after finishing [pkmn_md_site](https://github.com/dnce17/pkmn_md_site).

 ## Features
+* Shop page
-* Shop displays various items in a grid layout
+    * displays various items in a grid layout
-* Pagination in the shop page
+    * has pagination
-* Items can be added to the cart in the shop page
+    * items can be added to cart
+* Cart page
-* Items can be deleted and item quantity can be adjusted in the carts page
+    * cart items can be deleted and item quantity can be adjusted
 ***
 ### Credits
 * Web Design Inspiration